KodeMunkie/imagetozxspec/doc/readme.md

 #### Colour Distance Algorithm
-When making a decision on which Spectrum colours best match those of the source image's pixels an evaluation based is done based on a colour space "distance".
+When making a decision on which Spectrum colours best match those of the source image's pixels a colour space "distance" is evaluated.
 The choice of algorithm for this evaluation is configured here - typically the Compuphase algorithm is the best and uses heuristics based on human vision, the classic Image to ZX Spec algorithm next (which is just a simple sum of RGB space distances), followed by the Euclidean which is the straight line distance in RGB space.
-You may find any one of these better suits your use case, typically the latter two are interchangeable however classic tends to occasionally favour darker colours which can lead to better results.s
+You may find any one of these better suits your use case, typically the latter two are interchangeable however classic tends to occasionally favour darker colours which can lead to better results.

 #### Video Import Engine
 By default Image to ZX Spec's uses HumbleVideo which is fast platform native video